-Is HNP surgery right for you?
+Is herniated nucleus pulposus (HNP) surgery right for you?

 If you’ve been diagnosed with a herniated nucleus pulposus (HNP), you’ve probably been researching your treatment options.
 While many patients find relief from conservative treatments, such as pain medication, physical therapy and other nonsurgical options, some patients may require HNP surgery.
 It’s important to thoroughly research and discuss with your doctor the many herniated nucleus pulposus treatment options available to you so you can make the right choice for your specific needs.

-A surgeon might attempt to alleviate the symptoms associated with a herniated disc by performing a highly invasive, open back procedure.
+A surgeon might attempt to relieve the symptoms associated with a herniated disc by performing a highly invasive, traditional open back procedure.
 This type of treatment requires a large incision, at least one night of hospitalization and a recovery period that can last a year or more.
 It also carries several potential complications, including:

-- Fusion failure — a false joint, known as pseudoarthrosis, might develop if the bones don’t fuse as expected; additional surgery might be necessary.
+- Fusion failure.
+A false joint, known as pseudoarthrosis, might develop if the bones don’t fuse as expected; additional surgery might be necessary.

-- Clots — also known as thrombosis; steps must be taken by the surgical team to prevent serious thrombosis-related problems, including pulmonary embolism.
+- Clots.
+Also known as thrombosis, steps must be taken by the surgical team to prevent serious thrombosis-related problems, including pulmonary embolism.

-- Infection — this is relatively rare, but unpredictable; if infection occurs beneath the skin, additional surgery might be required.
+- Infection.
+This is relatively rare, but unpredictable.
+If infection occurs beneath the skin, additional surgery might be required.

-- Nerve damage — a surgical instrument that bumps or cuts a nerve can cause permanent damage.
+- Nerve damage.
+A surgical instrument that bumps or cuts a nerve can cause permanent damage.